-The new Ulysse Nardin Classico automatic chronometer takes place of the popular -not to say “iconic”- San Marko.
+The 2009 Ulysse Nardin Classico self-winding chronometer takes place of the popular -not to say “iconic”- San Marko.
 While, for obvious reasons, not selling in quantities similar to their blingy Maxi Marine line of pseudo-divers, this is still one of the most elegant timekeepers in Ulysse Nardin’s current product line-up.

-The Ulysse Nardin Classico comes in a rather large body whole 40 millimeters in diameter, which may be somewhat of a disappointment to people that associate a dress watch with smaller cases around 38 mm in width.
+The Ulysse Nardin Classico comes in a large body about 40 millimeters in diameter, which may be somewhat of a disappointment to people that associate a dress watch with smaller cases no more than 38 mm in width.

-The new watch is available with a choice of a black or silver dial.
-Yet, the most interesting is the watch in white gold, because it is equipped with a multilayered bright blue Grand Feu enamel dial with guilloche pattern.
+The new collection is available with a choice of a black or silver dial.
+Yet, the most interesting is the version in white gold, because it is equipped with a multilayered bright blue Grand Feu enamel dial with guilloche pattern.

-Compared to the original San Marco watch, the UN Classico sports much wider hour and minute hands, not only increasing the watch’s usability in poor lighting conditions, but also providing it with even more impressive look.
+Compared to the original San Marco collection, the UN Classico sports much wider hour and minute hands, not only increasing the readability in poor lighting conditions but also providing it with an even more impressive look.

-Although some bloggers claim the Caliber UN-815 that powers the watch to be manufactured in-house, it is -regretfully- not really so.
+Although some bloggers claim the Caliber UN-815 to be manufactured in-house, it is -regretfully- not really so.

-In fact, the movement is based on a top-grade version of the mass-produced ETA 2892-A2 ebauche: an heir to the classic cal.
+The movement is based on a top-grade version of the mass-produced ETA 2892-A2 ebauche: an heir to the classic cal.
 2824 that is crafted to even higher standards allowed by modern technology.
-Some may argue that the choice of mechanism is not particularly suitable for a watch that at the time of me writing this brief “initial impressions” review costs between $14,000 and $19,000 USD, but I personally don’t see a problem here.
+Some may argue that the choice of mechanism is not particularly suitable for a watch that at the time of me writing this brief “initial impressions” review costs between $14,000 and $19,000, but I don’t see a problem here.